 This question sought open-ended responses on areas for improvement.
 Key themes that emerged from the responses:

-- Section 5310 vehicles need to be delivered in a reliable/consistent and timely manner. - Increase the number of wheelchair accessible vehicles. - Greater funding for maintenance of vehicles and major repairs. especially with ongoing delays in replacing aging vehicles. - Hire and retain drivers, increase driver salaries, and develop a larger pool of trained drivers from which to recruit. - Additional funding at the state level. - Additional funding for operating and fuel costs. - Better information on other transportation providers in the region and how to coordinate with them. - Regional land use that supports transit
+- Section 5310 vehicles need to be delivered in a reliable. consistent, and timely manner. - Increase the number of wheelchair accessible vehicles. - Greater funding for maintenance and operation of vehicles, major repairs, and fuel costs. - Hire and retain drivers, increase driver salaries, and develop a larger pool of trained drivers from which to recruit. - Additional funding at the state level. - Better information on other transportation providers in the region and how to coordinate with them. - Regional land use that supports transit.